instagibbs/bolts/03-transactions.md

 ## Transaction Output Ordering

-Outputs in transactions are always sorted according to:
+Outputs in commitment transactions are always sorted according to:
  * first according to their value (in whole satoshis, note that for HTLC outputs, the millisatoshi part must be ignored)
  * followed by `scriptpubkey`, comparing the common-length prefix lexicographically as if by `memcmp`, then selecting the shorter script (if they differ in length),
  * finally, for HTLC outputs, in increasing `cltv_expiry` order.

+Note this is rule cannot be enforced for non-collaborative transactions or second-stage transactions that require SIGHASH_SINGLE signatures.

 ## Rationale